navigatorlg/week-11-api/README.md

 # week-11-api

 • CREATE a new folder

-• OPEN it up in the VSC
+• OPEN it up in a IDE of your preference

 • VERIFY if node.js already installed: node -v, if not, install node.js https://nodejs.org/en/download/package-manager/#macos